 - Sing the opening hymn.
 We stand.
 The opening hymn takes the place of the opening antiphon, which is an integral element of the Mass.
 This is the first of the many times during Mass where we have to participate, and overcome our social norm of being a spectator.
 It doesn’t matter if you can’t sing.
 God listens to angels singing.
 He knows you can’t sing.
 But sing your best.

 - The Greeting and Introduction.
-We begin the Mass in the sign of our Lord, the cross.
-We ask God for the blessings in our lives earned by the sacrifice of the Cross.
+We begin the Mass in the sign of our Lord: His holy cross.
+We ask God for the blessings in our lives earned by the sacrifice of the cross.
 We come to Church to renew ourselves in that grace, as God commanded, in keeping holy the day of the Lord.
 We also follow the scriptural instruction to greet each other with blessings and in the communion of the peace of our Lord, Jesus Christ.

-- The Invitation to Pray and Collect, or Opening Prayer.
+- The Invitation to Pray, and Collect (Opening Prayer).
 The priest gives the instruction, “Let us pray,” and then allows a few moments of silence.
 In that time, the people offer their own silent prayers.
 The priest then collects those prayers into the first of the three presidential prayers (meaning a communal prayer to God on behalf of the congregation) offered by the one presiding over the liturgy.

 LITURGY OF THE WORD

 - The Old Testament Reading.
 We sit.
 We then begin the Liturgy of the Word.
 The Old Testament provides us the historic context out of which the Christian Tradition emerged.
 The Church as the Messianic Israel learns to interpret itself from God’s covenant with the historic Israel, and we hear of the faithfulness of God.